-CERN's Beamline for Schools Competition or just BL4S is a scientific competition open to high-school students from all over the world with a fabulous prize by any standards: to conduct an experiment for 10 days on-site at CERN, located on the French and Swiss border near Geneva.
+CERN's Beamline for Schools Competition, or just BL4S, is a science competition open to high-school students from all over the world.
+The prize, fabulous by any standards, is the opportunity to conduct an experiment for 10 days on-site at CERN, located on the French and Swiss border near Geneva.

-And this is not all!
-Shortlisted teams win a cosmic-ray detector for their school (introduced for the first time in 2016), a BL4S t-shirt for each team member, and for some, the chance to visit a nearby physics laboratory; while all participants receive a BL4S certificate.
+Shortlisted teams win a cosmic-ray detector for their school (introduced for the first time in 2016), a BL4S t-shirt for each team member, and for some, the chance to visit a nearby physics laboratory.
+All participants in BL4S will receive a BL4S certificate.